mholmboe/minff/x2top_hack/README.md

 4. **Review the output**:
    - `structure.top` contains a MINFF-style `[ bonds ]` section (hydrogen-bearing bonds only, with bond distances), `[ angles ]` entries annotated with atom-type triplets, and a single charge group.
+   - Note that the .top file can be edited into an .itp file.
+Make sure you understand how and why!
    - If you also emitted an RTP file (`-r out.rtp`), it will reflect the same atom typing and updated charges.
+Not sure about this..

 5. **Proceed with GROMACS** – you can now combine the generated `.top` with other MINFF include files and continue with `gmx grompp`, `gmx mdrun`, etc., or edit it to extract the .itp part of the .top file to use it with other types of molecules in Gromacs.